 Along with the main event, the CCI5*-L, the weekend also will feature a CCI4*-S division and a two-day show jumping competition in the form of the Kentucky Invitational CSI3* on Friday and Saturday evenings.

-When: The first horse inspection, or jog, is at 3 p.m. on Wednesday, April 21.
+Wednesday, April 27: The first horse inspection, or jog, is at 3 p.m.
 This is for the five-star only.

-The final day, Sunday, April 25, begins with the second horse inspection at 7:30 a.m. for both divisions.
-Riders will show jump in reverse order of placing, with the CCI4*-S running from 10:15 a.m. to 12:30 p.m., with an awards ceremony immediately following.
-The five-star will begin at 2:15 p.m.
-By about 5 p.m. there should be a winner, with a second awards ceremony to follow.
+Sunday, May 1: The second horse inspection will take place at 7:30 a.m. for both divisions.
+Riders will show jump in reverse order of placing.
+The CCI4*-S will go first, from 11 a.m. to 12:45 p.m., with an awards ceremony immediately following.
+The five-star will begin at 2:30 p.m.
+By about 4:45 p.m. there should be a winner, with a second awards ceremony to follow.

 You can find a full schedule here.

-Where you can watch: You can watch the live stream on USEF Network.
-A USEF membership is required, but they’re running a fan membership promotion with the code LRK3DE21.
+Where you can watch: You can watch the livestream on USEF Network.
+A USEF membership is required, but they’re running a fan membership promotion with the code DoverLRK3DE22.

-Who’s here: Currently, 67 competitors will start the five-star.
-You can keep up with the withdrawals here.
+Who’s here: Currently, 48 competitors will start the five-star.
+You can keep up with withdrawals from the entry list here.

 Want to get to know them better?
-Go behind the stall door with us to meet several entries.
+Go behind the stall door with us to meet some of the horses entered: